Al-Nafuur/United-Carts-of-Atari/README.md

 - Where and who wants to host the PlusStore ?
 - Use STM UniqueDeviceID in requests to PlusStore and PlusROM backend to identify the User (User-Agent header?)
 - Fota ?
+- port plusROM into stella !
 - exit switch for all ROMs
 - Finish and use animated Waitroutine
-- adapt plusROM for stella
 - Finish eagle Layout and BRD
 - build next Prototype without wires to fit in cartridge
 - use rest of 1mb flash for download ROMs and offline use